-Alexis has been striking Japan off our family vacation for years due to the radiation scares especially since we always travel with Sophie.
+Alexis has been striking Japan off our family vacation for years due to the radiation scares.
 But as much as I long to travel to Japan especially after seeing friends going there for holidays, I know it’s not worth arguing with Alexis about it, until a recent work trip that made him change his mind.

 Japan here we come

 So, we’ll be off to Japan in 2 weeks time, covering Osaka, Kyoto and Tokyo and here are my top 10 tips on how we planned our Japan family holiday.

 Once we settled on the places of visit in Japan, we checked out our options, from hotels, ryokans and even Airbnb.
 In my research, I came across forums saying that Airbnb is illegal in Japan.
 If you don’t already know, Airbnb has recently gotten the green light to operate in Japan, but I believe they are still awaiting for the legislation to be officially passed.